antongit505/School_District_Analysis/README.md

 * __How does replacing the ninth-grade scores affect the following:__ <br/>

     - __Math and reading scores by grade__<br/>
     Regarding the performance in math and reading by grade, we notice that for 9th grade there's no information and for the rest of the grades the scores remain the       same.
-The images from below shows on the left the original dataframe and in the right is the dataframe not considering the 9th grade students from Thomas High          School.
+The images from below shows on the left the original dataframe and on the right is the dataframe not considering the 9th grade students from Thomas High          School.
     With the new dataframe an evaluation in performance could not be made since we don't have enough information and it could lead to wrong decisions regarding priorities and affect other schools budgets.

     ![](resources/extra_resources/math_scores_canvas_challenge.PNG)